Crisp and Co. Banner Image

 The aim is to divide the assets as fairly as possible.
 This may not mean a 50/50 split, but it is essential that parties are left in equal standing and both breadwinner and homemaker are treated equally.
 As stated above, children will be considered first and foremost and must be provided with accommodation with the primary carer.

 After ensuring that both parties reasonable needs have been met financially, where there is a surplus, the court will go on to divide the remaining assets.
-To do this the court will consider matrimonial assets (assets bought during the marriage from the joint earnings of both parties) and non-matrimonial property (assets obtainedoutside of the marriage).
-While most assets will be matrimonial property, any gifts or inheritance from one side of the family will generally be seen as non-matrimonial in the first instance
+To do this the court will consider matrimonial assets (assets bought during the marriage from the joint earnings of both parties) and non-matrimonial property (assets obtained outside of the marriage).
+While most assets will be matrimonial property, any gifts or inheritance from one side of the family will generally be seen as non-matrimonial in the first instance.

 The court will also seek to achieve a financial separation from both parties, known commonly as a clean break.
 This means that while one partner may be contributing financially for child maintenance, there will be no more financial links between the couple.